-- Students examine the study of ballet technique for the express purpose of developing research-informed and proficient teachers who possess a complete understanding of the use of the biomechanics of movement, artistic imagery, and the development of students on professional and recreational tracks of study
+- A complete understanding of the use of the biomechanics of movement, artistic imagery, and the development of students on professional and recreational tracks of study

 - Julie Daugherty, ABT Physical Therapist